BashyBush/ConstructWorld/README.md

 ## Quick Q&A Section
 - Will you still continue with this project even after this release?
    - Depends if I have the time to continue working on this and to also fix the current problems with this project.
+     (edit: still updating the project as of 23/11/2025)
 - Can I try out this without compiling?
    - Sure!
 Check the releases to download the current public build.
 - Can I use this for a fan-game?